 The CDC suggests that you tumble dry your clothes on high heat for 10 minutes to further kill any ticks that may be hidden in your clothing.
 Make sure you use hot water when washing, as cold and medium temperatures will not kill ticks.

 When you come inside, be sure to shower and thoroughly wash your body.
 Showering within two hours of coming indoors has been shown to reduce the risk of contracting Lyme disease and may be effective in reducing the risk of other tick-borne diseases.

 Many pets love to spend time outdoors, so you should routinely check them for ticks.
 Remember, ticks can migrate between hosts, so it’s possible for pets to bring ticks to their owners or other pets.

 Whether you’re at home or outdoors, it's important to be prepared for any emergency.
 This starts with having the proper tools and equipment to handle anything from minor injuries to medical emergencies.
-You can print out and use the first-aid checklists (for humans and pets) above to ensure you’re prepared for the unexpected.
+You can print out and use the first-aid checklists (for humans and pets) below to ensure you’re prepared for the unexpected.

 In the event that you are bitten by a tick, be sure you know how to safely remove it and when to see a healthcare provider if you are concerned about Lyme disease or Rocky Mountain spotted fever.
 If you’re at risk of contracting a tick-borne disease, we encourage you to visit your healthcare provider for an evaluation and/or treatment (and consider taking a Lyme disease blood test.

 What To Do If You're Bitten By A Tick

 Types of ticks that carry Lyme disease